 The objective of the EOSF are, but are not limited to:

-* To represent, promote and support OCR and Obstacle Sports in Europe;
+* Represent, promote and support OCR and Obstacle Sports in Europe;

-* To set up, enact, administer and enforce rules governing OCR and to ensure that in championships and competitions, that such rules shall be applied;
+* Set up, enact, administer and enforce rules governing OCR and to ensure that in championships and competitions, that such rules shall be applied;

-* To facilitate and promote knowledge sharing and exchange of information between the Members;
+* Facilitate and promote knowledge sharing and exchange of information between the Members;

-* To aid the interests and wellbeing of the Members;
+* Aid the interests and wellbeing of the Members;

-* Upon request and in agreement with its Members, to develop specific services for its Members in unique areas which avoid duplication and overlap;
+* Develop, upon request and in agreement with its Members, specific services for its Members in unique areas which avoid duplication and overlap;

 * Arrange the annual election for the hosting of the OCR European Championships;